Working for a smart, sustainable national housing infrastructure for 2050

 Rebecca’s interest in sustainability has been a longstanding passion, having focused on sustainability and climate change policy during her BA (Geography) at the University of Oxford.
 She is currently completing an MSc in Sustainable Energy Provision and Demand Management at the Centre for Alternative Technology (CAT), which has led her to develop a passion for more sustainable homes in the future.

 Sam specialises in energy policy development and stakeholder engagement in the built environment sector.
 She has worked with clients across the sustainable energy and decarbonisation sector including housing providers, manufacturers and local and national government helping them shape the policy debate and communicate complex policy to a range of target stakeholders.
 Sam has a First-class BSc (Hons) in Environment, Economics and Ecology from the University of York accredited by the Institute of Environmental Sciences.
-Sam is a Senior Consultant at Ecuity, having joined the organisation after graduating as a Policy and Commercial Analyst.
+Sam is the Head of Policy Insights and Engagement in Gemserve’s Low Carbon team (previously Ecuity Consulting), having joined the organisation after graduating as a Policy and Commercial Analyst.

 Gwyn’s passion is to empower others to help drive change, improve society globally and tackle climate change.
 Gwyn has represented national Government on a number of occasions and taken part in discussions with national broadcasters.
 Gwyn appeared on Radio 4’s ‘You and Yours’ programme, and is quoted in national press.
 His background as a civil servant enables him to have a strong knowledge of how UK, devolved and local government work.
 Gwyn was a key part of the team that encouraged UK Government to wind down the Code for Sustainable Homes in an orderly fashion.
 His government work has helped him understand legal issues, in particular intellectual property rights.
 Gwyn provided the main technical direction for BRE’s Home Quality Mark and technically developed the Code for Sustainable Homes.
 On site, he has air-tested countless homes and carried out detailed thermal imaging.